Connecting to Freightview's API

 About the API

 Freightview's API is considered RESTful.
 It uses JSON, a common and lightweight data representation that is easily consumed by most languages and frameworks.
-The documentation is clear and robust (check it out here).
+The documentation is clear and robust (check it out Here).
 Even if you're not a developer, this post will explain how you can test the API without writing a single line of code.

 Getting started

 If you've ever connected to an API before, you know that the biggest challenge is the first step: authenticating.
-In the same way that you log in on our web site, the API needs to know who you are in order to give you back rates based on your carrier relationships.If you don't include the correct authentication with each request, all calls to the Freightview API will return a 401
+In the same way that you log in on our website, the API needs to know who you are in order to give you back rates based on your carrier relationships.
+If you don't include the correct authentication with each request, all calls to the Freightview API will return a "401

-First thing's first: Obtaining your API key
+Obtaining your API key

 Method 1: Simple API authentication with cURL